Commands Modify Data

 Introduction

-In DDN, commands represent operations in your API that can be executed such as those which modify data in your data sources, (inserts, updates, deletes), or custom business logic operations.
+In DDN, commands represent operations in your API that can be executed such as those which modify data in your data sources, (inserts, updates, deletes), or that perform complex read operations or execute custom business logic.

 Lifecycle